 Knowledge Base: Every candidate must be able to present a convincing academic case and an exceptional exam result profile is usually central to this.
 Following the demise of AS exams, Oxford and Cambridge are increasingly converging in the relative emphasis that each places on exam results and pre-interview admission tests.
-While both universities publicly maintain that they have no minimum GCSE requirement, a credible candidate from a school such as Stowe would be expected to have 8 or more GCSEs at A\ / 9 / 8 with nothing less than an A / 7.
-A typical Oxbridge offer for humanities degrees is AAA-A\AA, while many scientific and maths-based degrees may require A\A\A; that said, both universities are looking for A\A\A\ candidates.
+While both universities publicly maintain that they have no minimum GCSE requirement, a credible candidate from a school such as Stowe would be expected to have 8 or more GCSEs at A\/9/8 with nothing less than an A/7.
+Experience suggests that anything less than this is unlikely to meet with success.
+A typical Oxbridge offer for humanities degrees is AAA-A\AA, while many scientific and maths-based degrees may require A\A\A; that said, in reality both universities are looking for A\A\A\ candidates.

 Personality: Education and tuition at Oxbridge is predicated on a system of tutorials or supervisions, i.e. one-on-one or one-on-two sessions whereby the teaching fellows and their students maximise the possibilities for learning afforded by small group sizes being taught by world experts in their field.
 At interview, Tutors will wish to be reassured that the students whom they will be teaching for the next few years are of a sufficient academic calibre and appropriate intellectual and interpersonal match for what can be a very intense and intensive style of learning.
-Candidates are expected to be able to process information guickly, to deconstruct and evaluate arguments and to build effective responses.
+Candidates are therefore expected to be able to process information quickly, to deconstruct and evaluate arguments and to build effective responses.
 This demands a voracious appetite for knowledge and understanding, and is achieved through exposure to the broadest possible spectrum of the intended degree subject.

 Motivation: Many candidates can be passionate and enthusiastic.
 However, while passion can be misdirected and enthusiasm superficial, motivation is innate.
 A successful candidate will evince deep-seated motivation both in their written work and interview.
-"Why do you want to study this subject?", can lead to some very revealing answers, and Tutors are adept at identifying candidates whose motivation is genuine and who have the eloquence and confidence to express it.
+The simple question, "Why do you want to study this subject?" can lead to some very revealing answers, and interviewers are adept at identifying candidates whose motivation is genuine and who have the eloquence and confidence to express it.

-Potential: If the UCAS form records a candidate's academic past, the Oxbridge interview points the way to the future: Tutors will want to know how much further a candidate could take their learning or if they have already reached their academic peak.
+Potential: If the UCAS form records a candidate's academic past, the Oxbridge interview points the way to the future: interviewers will want to know how much further a candidate could take their learning or if they have already reached their academic peak.
 Interviews will test their ability to think independently and move an intellectual argument forward with nothing else to help them other than their own mind.